complexsystemslab/project_ideas/project_ideas.md

 This project will involve developing novel explainable AI algorithms and applying them to health data from a local hospital.
 The data will be on mental health.

-The student will work closely with a clinician and psychiatrist.
+The student will work closely with a clinician and psychiatrist and work on real data.
 The student will learn skills on how to work in an inter-disciplinary manner.
+This work would have real work impact and will help patients with mental illnesses.

 This is work in collaboration with Dr. Anna Moore Winter.